rember/anki-sync/README.md

 ## Setup

+- Copy `.env.example` to `.env` and fill the variables.

 - Install [Nix](https://nixos.org/).

 - Run `nix develop -c $SHELL` to start a development shell.
 This happens automatically if you use [direnv](https://direnv.net/).

+## Develop & Publish

+Run `make dev` to createa `rember-anki-sync-dev` add-on in Anki, which you can use to test the add-on after making changes.

+Run `make zip` to create a `rember-anki-sync.zip` file which can be uploaded to [AnkiWeb](https://ankiweb.net/shared/addons).

 ## Notes